sonic-net/SONiC/doc/sonic-application-extension/tpcm_app_ext.md

 60a8ef7264efb43        quay.io/prometheus/node-exporter:latest                **"/bin/node_exporter --path.rootfs=/host" **  39 seconds ago

-#### TPCs in Management VRF

-When Management VRF is configured on a SONiC device, typically the SONiC dockers don't have access to the Management VRF namespace.
-However for TPCs, it is important to support them to be run in Management VRF context to enable them to communicate externally.
-Thus there is a need for the infrastructure to support running dockers in default VRF or Management VRF.
-The scope is limited to only Management VRFs.

-The docker infrastructure in SONiC will be enhanced to run an additional dockerd and containerd services in the Management cgroup associated with the Management VRF.
-The communication happens via the unix socket domain created for Management VRF.
-All the TPCs which are configured to run in the Management VRF will be associated with the corresponding cgroup and the corresponding containerd service.

-Few applicable use cases when configuring and un-configuring Management VRF on SONiC device:
-- TPCs can be created specifying the VRF option - mgmt or default.
-Default is default VRF
-- If Management VRF is configured on the SONiC host, TPCs created with Management VRF option would run in Management VRF.
-The ones created with default VRF will continue to run in default VRF
-- If Management VRF is un-configured on the SONiC host, TPCs created with Management VRF option would automatically restart and switch to default VRF.
-The ones created with default VRF will continue to run in default VRF

 #### Resource Limits  for TPC

 It is important to specify various resource limits on TPCs to ensure the overall health of the SONiC system is not compromised.
 Following system resource limits shall be applicable to TPCs:
 - CPU
 - System Memory
-- Disk Limits

 These limits can be configured during the TPC installation.